Using special characters in queries

 • Using the contiguity characters is equivalent to using quotation mark delimited term sequences.
 For example, annual_roadmap_review or a mix of contiguity characters (for example, annual/roadmap\review) returns items that contain the term sequence ("annual roadmap review").

-1: Also called point or period.
+1. A dot may also be called point or period.

 : (colon character)